dwjohnston/javascript-101/lesson-120-starting-a-game/README.md

 Think you can do it without any help?

-For this modify the code in `exercise.js`

-Note that the `onTick` function is declared as a named function.
-This is so tests can be written against it.

-- Run `yarn start`
+### Note about the exercise structure

+Because creating this 'game' involves a long running process, we're breaking the application into two _modules_ (we have not discussed modules yet).

+- `exerciseApplication.js` contains the long running process that calls `startMatrixApplication` - this thing could potentially run indefinitely!
+So we don't really want to use this in tests.

+- `exercise.js` contains the core logic - the `handleGameTick` function.
+Note that this is just a plain function!

+To run the whole application run `yarn start`.
+You may want to start here to see that your application is doing what is expected, and then run the tests to see if it is passing.

+To run the tests run `yarn test` (or `yarn test:windows` if you are using windows).

-- Implement the `onTick` function such that the tests pass.
+Implement `handleGameTick` such that the tests pass.